Huntsville, Alabama: Higher education

 Huntsville has four main higher education institutions.
-The University of Alabama in Huntsville is the largest university serving the greater Huntsville area, with 9,636 undergraduate students in 2022-2023.
+The University of Alabama in Huntsville is the largest university serving the greater Huntsville area, with 9,636 undergraduate students in 2022–2023.
 About half of its graduates earn a degree in engineering or science, making it one of the larger producers of engineers and physical scientists in Alabama.
 The Carnegie Foundation ranks the school very highly as a research institution, placing it among the top 75 public research universities in the nation.
 Alabama A&M University is the oldest university in the Huntsville area, dating to 1875.
 With over 5,000 students, it is home to the AAMU Historic District with 28 buildings and four structures listed in the United States National Register of Historic Places.
 Oakwood University, founded in 1896, is a Seventh-day Adventist university with over 1,300 students and a member institution of the United Negro College Fund.
 J.F.
 Drake State Community and Technical College, founded in 1961, is a public technical college with 872 students as of 2022.
-In 2021, it was one of six institutions to receive NASA’s Inclusion Across the Nation of Communities of Learners of Underrepresented Discoverers in Engineering and Science Award, being awarded nearly $1.2 million expand its STEM workforce development programs and offer free STEM programs to middle and high schools in the area.

 Various colleges and universities have satellite locations or extensions in Huntsville.
 Calhoun Community College's Cummings Research Park location offers in-person technical and medical programs.
 Columbia College's Redstone Arsenal location and Embry-Riddle Aeronautical University's Redstone Arsenal location offer higher education programs in-person and online to military individuals and their families.
 Faulkner University's Research Park location and Strayer University's Research Park offers in-person and online learning.
-Georgia Institute of Technology's Redstone Arsenal research institute is the, "Development and technology home for Army Air Defense Systems, Missile Defense Systems, Rotary Wing Aviation Technology and more..." and offers professional training in those areas.
+Georgia Institute of Technology's Redstone Arsenal research institute is the "Development and technology home for Army Air Defense Systems, Missile Defense Systems, Rotary Wing Aviation Technology and more..." and offers professional training in those areas.

 Several medical centers and universities with medical programs offer education in medicine.
-University of Alabama at Birmingham's Huntsville Regional Medical Campus offers a number of on-site programs, including the Family Medicine Residency, Internal Medicine Residency, and Obstetrics and Women's Health Fellowship.
+University of Alabama at Birmingham's Huntsville Regional Medical Campus offers a number of on-site programs, including the Family Medicine Residency, Internal Medicine Residency, Obstetrics and Women's Health Fellowship.
 The campus also serves as a physician practice for the public.
 Ross Medical Education Center in Research Park offer 36-week experience programs in medicine, dentistry, and veterinary medicine fields.
-Huntsville Hospital offers an accredited school of radiology.
+Huntsville Hospital has an accredited school of radiology.